wearespindle/django-logical-perms/docs/basic.rst

 More complex permissions can be implemented by creating class-based permissions.
 The ``permission`` decorator is actually just a convenience decorator that will turn your method into a class-based permission.
-Class-based permissions should extend the ``P`` class.
+Class-based permissions should extend the ``LogicalPermission`` class.
 Let's create a new class-based permission.
 ::

-    class CanUpdateProfile(P):
+    class CanUpdateProfile(LogicalPermission):
         def obj_is_special(self, obj):
             return isinstance(obj, SpecialObject)